wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/intro-to-frc-robot-wiring.rst

 Create the Base for the Control System
 --------------------------------------

-For a benchtop test board, cut piece of 1/4" or 1/2" (6-12 mm) material (wood or plastic) approximately 24" x 16" (60 x 40 cm).
+For a test board, cut piece of 1/4" or 1/2" (6-12 mm) material (wood or plastic) approximately 24" x 16" (60 x 40 cm).
 For a Robot Quick Build control board see the supporting documentation for the proper size board for the chosen chassis configuration.

 Layout the Core Control System Components
 -----------------------------------------